Teradata/product-help/vikki-test/Use Cases/Sales Offload/README.md

 #### Step 3: Create a simple abstraction layer for easy access.

-Create a foreign table with a view in Vantage that allows business analysts and other users to easily access the offloaded historical data:
+Create a foreign table with a view in Vantage so business analysts and other users can easily access the offloaded historical data:

 ```sql
 CREATE FOREIGN TABLE retail_sample_data.sales_fact_offload